Correlation function (statistical mechanics)

 In statistical mechanics, the correlation function is a measure of the order in a system, as characterized by a mathematical correlation function.
-Correlation functions describe how microscopic variables, such as spin and density, at different positions are related.
-More specifically, correlation functions quantify how microscopic variables co-vary with one another on average across space and time.
-A classic example of such spatial correlations is in ferro- and antiferromagnetic materials, where the spins prefer to align parallel and antiparallel with their nearest neighbors, respectively.
-The spatial correlation between spins in such materials is shown in the figure to the right.
+Correlation functions describe how microscopic variables, such as spin and density, at different positions or times are related.
+More specifically, correlation functions measure quantitatively the extent to which microscopic variables fluctuate together, on average, across space and/or time.
+Keep in mind that correlation doesn't automatically equate to causation.
+So, even if there's a non-zero correlation between two points in space or time, it doesn't mean there is a direct causal link between them.
+Sometimes, a correlation can exist without any causal relationship.
+This could be purely coincidental or due to other underlying factors, known as confounding variables, which cause both points to covary (statistically).

+A classic example of spatial correlation can be seen in ferromagnetic and antiferromagnetic materials.
+In these materials, atomic spins tend to align in parallel and antiparallel configurations with their adjacent counterparts, respectively.
+The figure on the right visually represents this spatial correlation between spins in such materials.